The Video Game Industry Can't Go On Like This

 Advertisement

-Some solutions are thankfully, underway.
+Some solutions are, thankfully, underway.
 Labor practices have come under scrutiny and developers are beginning to discuss organizing in earnest.
 Unionization is not going to solve every problem, but it can lead to meaningful progress in a lot of ways that trickle outward into other arenas.
 More equitable practices can mean the relentless pace of development is slowed down, which could make for fewer, better games and a course correction in supply and demand.
 Or it might only make things marginally better.

 Advertisement

-Sony, Microsoft, and Nintendo all have stated sustainability initiatives and reports, but these programs are all buried in corporate sites and paperwork—a better approach would be to make sustainability as big a talking point as load times or ray-tracing.
+Sony, Microsoft, and Nintendo all have stated sustainability initiatives and reports, but these programs are buried in corporate sites and paperwork—a better approach would be to make sustainability as big a talking point as load times or ray-tracing.
 Something we could look at and compare to the previous year, and make note of how better off we are.

-These are big, insurmountable seeming problems, but like all incredibly big projects—like, say, game development—they’re things that can be done, slowly, a little bit at a time.
+These are big, insurmountable-seeming problems, but like all incredibly big projects—like, say, game development—they’re things that can be done, slowly, a little bit at a time.
 We just have to start.

 Advertisement